 While the two safe mineral ingredients, zinc oxide and titanium dioxide, are fine in sunblock lotions or sticks, EWG strongly discourages the use of them in loose powder make-up or spray sunscreens due to inhalation risk.
 Additional tests for powder or spray/aerosol sunscreens are needed to ensure no small particles are released that could damage the lungs.

 What to do with all this information?
-Thankfully, EWG has some guidelines to help.
+Thankfully, EWG has some guidelines and sunscreen recommendations to help.

 AVOID: Oxybenzone, Vitamin A (retinyl palmitate), Added insect repellent.